 What to Serve with Mashed Cauliflower

 - Chicken.
-Pair this mashed cauliflower recipe with Air Fryer Chicken Tenders, Rosemary Chicken Thighs, or Cranberry Chicken.
+Pair this mashed cauliflower recipe with Air Fryer Chicken Tenders, Baked Chicken Thighs, or Cranberry Chicken.

 - Pork.
 Stuffed Pork Tenderloin and Grilled Pork Chops would both be delicious with this recipe.

 - Turkey.
-This would be the perfect side dish for Turkey Meatloaf or Cranberry Turkey Meatballs.
+This would be the perfect side dish for Thanksgiving Turkey or Turkey Meatloaf.

 - Seafood.
 Pair this recipe with Broiled Salmon or Air Fryer Shrimp.